KDE/ki18n/docs/programmers-guide.md

 `KLocalizedString::setApplicationDomain` call in the code.

-If strings contain KUIT markup (section \ref kuit_markup), additionaly the field `TranslationMarkup=true` should be set.
+If strings contain KUIT markup (section \ref kuit_markup), additionally the field `TranslationMarkup=true` should be set.

 <a name="handle_cat">